uwmadisoncals/cals-main-plugins/connections/README.txt

 It is recommended to backup before updating.
 Requires WordPress >= 4.4.

 = 8.6.11 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.4.

+= 8.6.12 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.4.